Glen Eden

 Waikumete Cemetery Precinct

 Waikumete Cemetery is New Zealand's largest at 108 hectares, established in 1886 and containing over 90,000 burials including Commonwealth war graves.
-Civil construction near the cemetery must respect heritage protections, access requirements for funeral services, and the extensive below-ground infrastructure including drainage systems serving the cemetery's hillside terrain.
+Civil construction near it has to respect heritage protections, access requirements for funeral services running through the area, and the extensive below-ground drainage infrastructure serving the cemetery's hillside terrain.

 Glen Eden Wastewater Infrastructure

-McConnell Dowell constructed a 2-million-litre wastewater storage tank beneath Harold Moody Reserve's car park, with an 800-metre transmission sewer running 10 metres deep along Glendale Road.
-This major underground infrastructure constrains civil works in the Glendale Road corridor and must be protected during any nearby excavation.
+McConnell Dowell constructed a 2-million-litre wastewater storage tank beneath Harold Moody Reserve's car park, connected by an 800-metre transmission sewer running 10 metres deep along Glendale Road.
+That's a serious piece of underground infrastructure.
+Civil works in the Glendale Road corridor need to keep well clear of it during excavation.

 Waitakere Ranges Proximity Effects

-Glen Eden's western fringes border the Waitakere Ranges Heritage Area, where significant native vegetation overlays apply.
-Properties near this boundary may face additional resource consent requirements for earthworks, vegetation removal, and stormwater management.
-The ranges also generate higher rainfall intensities that must be factored into drainage design.
+Glen Eden's western fringes border the Waitakere Ranges Heritage Area.
+Significant native vegetation overlays apply out there.
+Properties near the boundary may face additional resource consent requirements for earthworks, vegetation removal, and stormwater management.
+The Ranges also generate higher rainfall intensities, which have to be built into drainage design for these sites.

 Civil Construction Services in Glen Eden

-Blake Civil Construction provides professional civil construction services to Glen Eden, the West Auckland suburb situated at the gateway to the Waitakere Ranges.
-From our Coatesville base, we reach Glen Eden in approximately 35-40 minutes via SH16 through Kumeu and the Northwestern Motorway, exiting at Henderson and travelling south along West Coast Road past Waikumete Cemetery.
+our Glen Eden earthworks crew provides civil construction services to Glen Eden, the West Auckland suburb sitting at the gateway to the Waitakere Ranges.
+From our Coatesville base, we reach Glen Eden in around 35 to 40 minutes via SH16 through Kumeu and the Northwestern Motorway, exiting at Henderson and heading south along West Coast Road past Waikumete Cemetery.

-Glen Eden’s steep hillside terrain and proximity to the Waitakere Ranges create civil construction challenges that demand specific experience with slope stability, retaining walls, and clay soil drainage.
+Glen Eden’s steep hillside terrain and proximity to the Waitakere Ranges create civil construction challenges that need specific experience with slope stability, retaining walls, and clay soil drainage.
+It’s not a place to send someone unfamiliar with hilly Auckland ground.

 Serving the Glen Eden Community

 Glen Eden’s residential community occupies hilly terrain ranging from the valley floor along the Waikumete Stream to elevated hillsides with views toward the Waitakere Ranges and the Manukau Harbour.
-The village centre along West Coast Road and Glenmall Place provides local retail and services, while the suburb’s character blends established family homes with newer developments on subdivided hillside sites.
-Harold Moody Reserve and Ceramco Park provide recreational amenity, and the historic Waikumete Cemetery, New Zealand’s largest at 108 hectares, is a significant landscape feature.
+The village centre along West Coast Road and Glenmall Place provides local retail and services, while the suburb blends established family homes with newer developments on subdivided hillside sites.
+Harold Moody Reserve and Ceramco Park provide recreational amenity, and the historic Waikumete Cemetery, New Zealand’s largest at 108 hectares, is a significant landscape feature throughout the area.
+The steep terrain throughout Glen Eden means most new developments require engineered retaining walls on clay hillside sections with full drainage systems to prevent hydrostatic pressure build-up.
+Sites near the Waikumete Stream also need subsoil drainage designed for high-plasticity clays to protect slope stability.
+For nearby West Auckland work with similar hilly conditions, we also serve Henderson.

 Getting to Glen Eden

 From our base at 43 Mill Flat Road, Coatesville, we travel south on Coatesville-Riverhead Highway to SH16, heading west through Kumeu.
-Joining the Northwestern Motorway, we exit at Henderson and continue south along West Coast Road into Glen Eden.
-The journey covers approximately 32km and takes around 35-40 minutes under normal traffic conditions.
+Onto the Northwestern Motorway, exit at Henderson, south along West Coast Road into Glen Eden.
+About 32 km, 35 to 40 minutes under normal traffic.

 Your Local Civil Construction Partner in Glen Eden